-For biomass fuels used as transport fuels, the fossil fuel comparator $E{F(t)}$ shall be $94\;g\;CO{2eq}/MJ.$ ble liquid and gaseous transport fuels of non-biological origin and from recycled carbon fuels, which shall ensure that credit for avoided emissions is not given for CO_2 the capture of which has already received an emission credit under other provisions of law.
+For biomass fuels used as transport fuels, the fossil fuel comparator $E{F(t)}$ shall be $94\;g\;CO{2eq}/MJ.$

+The Commission shall adopt delegated acts in accordance with Article 35 to supplement this Directive by specifying the methodology to determine the share of biofuel, and biogas for transport, resulting from biomass being processed with fossil fuels in a common process, and by specifying the methodology for assessing greenhouse gas emissions savings from renewable fuels of non-biological origin and from recycled carbon fuels, which shall ensure that credit for avoided emissions is not given for CO_2 the capture of which has already received an emission credit under other provisions of law.
 These methodologies will be implemented into the KZR INiG with immediate effect.

-The Commission shall adopt delegated acts in accordance with Article 35 to supplement this Directive by specifying the methodology to determine the share of biofuel, and biogas for transport, resulting from biomass being processed with fossil fuels in a common process, and by specifying the methodology for assessing greenhouse gas emissions savings from renewa-

-KZR INiG System/8 Cracow, December 2023 Directive 2018/2001 -- ------------------- ----------------------- ---------------------
+KZR INiG System/8 Cracow, May 2025 Directive 2018/2001 as amended by Directive 2023/2413 ------------------- ------------------ ---